-“Homeless in a Land of Plenty” – Documentary Photography Book Ready for Publication Reply
+“Homeless in a Land of Plenty” – Documentary Photography Book Now Available Reply

 Book cover for “Homeless in a Land of Plenty,” a photograph book documenting America’s homeless crisis.